 Home buyers in Oregon tend to have a lot of questions about earnest money deposits.
-First-time buyers, in particular, want to know how earnest money works, how much they should pay, etc.
+First-time buyers, in particular, want to know how earnest money works and how much they should pay.

 And we have your answers!
 Here’s an overview of earnest money procedures, payments and customs in Oregon, from a buyer’s perspective.